Liberian English: Kru Pidgin English

-Kru Pidgin English is a moribund variety that was spoken historically by Krumen.
+Kru Pidgin English is a moribund variety that was spoken by Krumen.
 These were individuals, most often from the Klao Bassa people and Grebo ethnic groups, who worked as sailors on ships along the West African coast and also as migrant workers and domestics in such British colonies as the Gold Coast (Ghana) and Nigeria.
 The Krumen tradition dates back to the end of the eighteenth century.
 With the end of the British colonial presence in West Africa in the mid-twentieth century, however, the tradition came to an end, and with it the ongoing use of Kru Pidgin English.

 Kru Pidgin English is quite distinct from other forms of English in Liberia and has numerous unique traits.
 Plural marking, for instance, is done solely by the suffixal -z, while other variants will also integrate a postponed den as another plural marking form.
 Another feature of Kru Pidgin English, perhaps one of the most distinct, is the lack of tense-marking that even often extends to copulas in many cases.
 An example of the lack of tense marking is "he feel hot" instead of "he had felt hot."
 When it comes to other markers, Kru Pidgin English almost exclusively has de to mark aspect, such as in the statement "we de go na" in the place of "we had gone to."